mariad765/assign_so/README.md

 ### Statement

 For this assignment you will build a Bash-like shell with minimal functionalities like traversing the file system, running applications, redirecting their output or piping the output from one application into the input of another.

-The details of the functionalities that must be implemented will be further explained.
+### Implementation and its README can be found in ServerHttp dir

+# Assignment 3: [async_web_server_http]

+## task

+### Objectives
+- make a web server that uses the following advanced I/O operations:
+- Asynchronous operations on files
+- Non-blocking operations on sockets
+- Zero-copying
+- Multiplexing I/O operations
+- The server implements a limited functionality of the HTTP protocol: passing files to clients.

+### Statement

+The web server will use the multiplexing API to wait for connections from clients - epoll.
+On the established connections, requests from clients will be received and then responses will be distributed to them.

-### Implementation and its README can be found in ShellEase dir
+### Implementation and its README can be found in ServerHttp dir